legumeinfo/pandagma/README.md

     then run the steps `ks_filter` through `summarize`.
 In step 8 here, we run that last set of steps.

 9. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
-    Output will go into a directory composed from a provided prefix name (default "out") and information about key parameter values, e.g.
+    Output will go into a directory specified by the `-o OUT_DIR` option (default "./pandagma.out").

-          out_family_7_3

     The summary of the run is given in the file stats.[parameters].txt .
     Look at the modal values in the histograms, the report of proportion of each assembly